 This ad invited people to download a selection of images showcasing iconic UCLA buildings and locations to use as backgrounds for video calls.

-6. Binghamton University
+17. Binghamton University

 Humor is a powerful tool in higher ed marketing (provided you get it right).

-Now, when you think of humor on social media, you naturally think of memes.
+When you think of humor on social media, you naturally think of memes.

-This worked for a couple of reasons:
+This post worked for a couple of reasons:

 - The university posted it before the meme format became played out.

-7. University of Michigan
+18. University of Michigan

-Not only does this video tap into something topical, but it also showcases locations around the University of Michigan, which means it’s effectively a double win for the institution’s higher ed marketing team.
+Not only does this video tap into something topical, it also showcases locations around the University of Michigan, which means it’s effectively a double win for the institution’s higher ed marketing team.

-8. New York University
+19. New York University

-As such, the lack of a football program could put off potential students – not just potential college athletes, but regular students craving the social side of college sports.
+As such, the lack of a football program could put off potential students – not just potential college athletes but regular students craving the social side of college sports.

 Rather than ducking the issue, the university leaned into it with a Facebook video series highlighting all the other incredible sports on offer at the university: